How to Build a Document Scanning Dataset for Edge Detection and Deep Learning

 sample documents taken

-Save Annotations
+Step 2: Save Document Boundary Annotations

 Save the quadrilateral of the document in the following annotaion format: